Colin Kahl: Biden Administration

 On March 4, 2021, the Senate's Armed Forces Committee held hearings on Kahl's nomination.
 The committee deadlocked on the nomination on March 24, 2021, therefore delaying his confirmation.
-The entire Senate voted to discharge Kahl's nomination from the committee in a 50-50 roll call vote; Vice President Kamala Harris was needed to break the tie.
-On April 27, 2021, Kahl was confirmed by a vote of 49–45, thanks in part to the absence of many GOP Senators.
+The entire Senate voted to discharge Kahl's nomination from the committee in a 50–50 roll call vote; Vice President Kamala Harris was needed to break the tie.
+On April 27, 2021, Kahl was confirmed by a vote of 49–45, thanks in part to the absence of several Republican senators.
 He was sworn in the following day by Secretary of Defense Lloyd Austin.